-To cut a long story short, they are essential parts of central, east and west Africa plus Egypt; Iran to Bangladesh and Indonesia (see map below, but it’s not definitive).
+To cut a long story short, they’re very useful in much of Africa and essential in Egypt; Iran Pakistan, India and Indonesia (see map below, but it’s not definitive).
 A CPD will help get into Australia and New Zealand too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
 It is possible to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
 As is happening in Ghana, recovering a deposit when you leave by some remote border may not be so easy.

 Carnets were designed to stop a vehicle being imported and sold without paying huge import taxes.
 Most overlanders aren’t intent on selling their vehicles abroad, and most countries in the world are content to stamp your passport with your vehicle details or issue their own inexpensive temporary vehicle importation permit (TVIP) which adds up to the same thing as a CPD.
 Fewer than a dozen countries demand them (see map).
 You can go right through the Americas, northwest Africa and across northern or around Southeast Asia without a CPD.

 Following deregulation or privatisation in 2016, EU nationals now apply to Germany’s ADAC, from just €230 and a deposit.
 Your CPD is issued in as little as ten days.

 In the UK CARS have taken over the franchise with similar fees and swift issuing times.